 We arrived in the early afternoon, checking into the magnificent Westin Paris at the Place de Vendôme.

 My husband and I are loyal SPG, Starwood Preferred Guest, members and we had diligently saved up our points in order to stay at this amazing property.
 We have never done this before because the amount of points per night is the same as their property Bora Bora – crazy and we could never wrap our head around that!

-After a little misadventure trying to return the rental car we hopped on the metro to do a tiny bit of shopping before heading back to the hotel to freshen up for the evening.
-This first night was a big night because it was the evening for the Paris Bloggers Meetup and I was excited to meet all my blogging pals in person!
+After a little misadventure trying to return the rental car, we hopped on the metro to do a tiny bit of shopping before heading back to the hotel to freshen up for the evening.
+This first night was a big night because it was the evening of the Paris Bloggers Meetup and I was excited to meet all my blogging pals in person!

 The next day we did the grand boulevard tour taking us to some shady parts of town.
-It was a very long walk, great exercise and interesting to imagine the state of the area when there horse-drawn carriages and people promenading on the boulevards.
-(I will try to find a link of the route for you.)
+It was a very long walk, great exercise, and interesting to imagine the state of the area when there horse-drawn carriages and people promenading on the boulevards.

 I was skeptical thinking that it was going to be too touristy.
 Boy was I wrong.
-Nothing but locals and a incredible place for hearty brasserie food!
-The tables are community style and squeezed in to fit as many as possible.
+Nothing but locals and an incredible place for hearty brasserie food!
+The tables are community-style and squeezed in to fit as many as possible.
 The food is plentiful, the staff lively and the laughter contagious.
 We had so much fun and totally enjoyed ourselves!

-We continued walking along the Seine until we hit Les Pont d’Arts where we enjoyed looking at all the love locks.
+We continued walking along the Seine until we hit Le Pont d’Arts where we enjoyed looking at all the love locks.

 We crossed into the Louvre and through the Tuileries and headed back to the Westin so that we could do a bit of defrosting!